aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 |![section-formatting-aspose-words-java](http://i.imgur.com/toUNnPO.png)|
 | :- |
-The following code example shows how to set such properties as page size and orientation for the current section.
+The following code example demonstrates how to set such properties as page size and orientation for the current section.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderSetPageSetupAndSectionFormatting-1.java" >}}